 A proactive approach in an effort to obtain evidence to establish a motive for the false allegation is essential to a successful defense.
 It is important to have an experienced and knowledgeable lawyer who recognizes that people make false allegations and just because they say it happened doesn’t mean you are guilty.
-Contact the Ford Law Office to learn more about your defenses and what has worked in the past.
+Contact the Ford Law Office to learn more about your defenses.

 WHAT IS DOMESTIC VIOLENCE?